preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/features/index.rst

 Features - Business Profile
 ===========================================

 All available features for the business profile are listed here and can be activated, deactivated and updated.
 Aavailable features can vary depending on options installed and Omnia version.
-Here's an example from Omnia 6.12:
+Here's an example:

 .. image:: features-business-profile-612-new.png